 Caridon Property Ltd v Monty Shooltz.
 Central London County Court.
-2 February 2018 (from note of judgment)
+2 February 2018 (Now with approved transcript of judgment)

->

-> First our thanks to Matthew Cannings of 3 Paper Buildings for note of judgment and Richard Cherry of 33 Bedford Row for details (counsel for appellant and respondent, respectively).
+First our thanks to Matthew Cannings of 3 Paper Buildings for note of judgment and Richard Cherry of 33 Bedford Row for details (counsel for appellant and respondent, respectively).

 This was an appeal to a circuit judge of a first instance decision of District Judge Bloom (who is an experienced housing lawyer).
 The circuit judge was HHJ Jan Luba QC (a very experienced housing lawyer).
 At first instance, DJ Bloom had dismissed a possession claim by CP on the basis that at the time CP had purportedly served a section 21 notice on its tenant, MS, CP had not complied with the requirements of Regulation 2 of the Assured Shorthold Tenancy Notices and Prescribed Requirements (England) Regulations 2015, in that a gas safety certificate had not been provided to the tenant at the start of the tenancy, before the tenant took up occupation.
 A gas safety certificate had been provided some 11 months later, apparently (though not definitely) shortly before the service of the s.21 notice.

 The relevant provisions are that section 21A Housing Act 1988 (as amended) states

 (1) A notice under subsection (1) or (4) of section 21 may not be given in relation to an assured shorthold tenancy of a dwelling-house in England at a time when the landlord is in breach of a prescribed requirement.

 The prescribed requirement are, in part, found in the Assured Shorthold Tenancy Notices and Prescribed Requirements (England) Regulations 2015